Loans on IWC Watches

 The market value of an IWC luxury watch depends largely on its aesthetic and mechanical condition.
 It’s easier to secure good loans on IWC watches if they are in impeccable condition, although there are other factors which come into play, too.

 If you’re thinking “what should I bring to a broker to pawn my IWC watch?”, you should be aware that supporting documentation could increase its value.
 Proof of purchase documents, certificates of authenticity and any documents which highlight repairs undertaken should all stand you in good stead.

 Find out the age of your IWC watch

 The law of entropy dictates that, over time, certain models become damaged or lost.
 This increases their scarcity, and also their value.
 Some IWC watches have history attached to them – for example, the IWC WWW wristwatch was manufactured for use by the British Army in the second world war, and these models can fetch hundreds of thousands, particularly if they were worn during battle.

 Pawn your IWC luxury watch today

 Before visiting New Bond Street Pawnbrokers, you may wish to do some research to find out the age, rarity and value of your timepiece.
 The internet is a great resource for finding information, and entering the model of your watch into a search engine should yield some helpful results.
 If not, our team of expert valuation specialists will be able to do the work for you.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.
-To learn more about our loans on fine watches you can visit our dedicated webpage
+To learn more about our loans on fine watches you can visit our watches page

 *We are authorised and regulated by the Financial Conduct Authority